iDPI-Umass/youtubescripts/README.md

 ### batch_crawl.py
 * runs crawl_from_video_id.py over a list of video IDs

+* options:
+  * --skipmusicsearch skips searching YouTube Music (resulting metadata CSV will not contain the is_music field)
+  * --skipsubtitles skips downloading subtitles created by the uploader
+  * --skipautocaptions skips downloading YouTube's automatically generated captions and live chat transcripts
+  * --skiplanguage skips downloading audio and using Whisper to classify video language
+  * --saveaudio keeps .wav files and saves it to collections/collection_name/wavs

 creating batches of collections:
 1. make a CSV of 11-character video IDs, one column, no header